ksj000625/ksj000625/README.md

 			"ended_at": null
 		}
 	],
-	"introduce": "I'm hanging on until I figure it out."
+	"introduce": "I'm hanging on until I figure it out.
+Feedback is always welcome."
 }
 ```